code-saturne/code_saturne/README.md

 ============

 code_saturne is portable on all Linux flavors and UNIX platforms tested so far.
-It runs in parallel with MPI on distributed memory machines (Intel, Cray X series, IBM Power, ...).
+It runs in parallel with MPI on distributed memory machines (Intel, AMD, ARM, ...).
 Developed since 1997 at EDF R&D, it is based on a co-located Finite Volume approach that accepts meshes with any type of cell (tetrahedral, hexahedral, prismatic, pyramidal, polyhedral...) and any type of grid structure